Do you have a Morrison in your family tree? Where does the name Morrison originate from? Who are some of the famous Morrisons?

 Other famous Morrisons:

-The most famous Morrison is Marion Morrison, also known as John Wayne.
+The most famous Morrison might be Marion Robert Morrison, also known as John Wayne.
 Apparently he had applied to become a member of the Clan Morrison Society.
 Other famous Morrisons are the lead singer of the Doors, Jim Morrison, and world heavyweight boxing champion in the 1990s, Tommy Morrison.